Waffle/waffle/Source/JNA/waffle-demo/waffle-spring-boot-filter3/README.md

     http://localhost:8080/

-- Use 'admin' as logon without any password to test the configuration
+- Use 'user' as logon and password printed to console for testing